Step-based checkpointing with high-level algorithmic differentiation: Mixing storage of forward restart and non-linear dependency data

 \subsection{Dynamic programming problem}

-Given $s$ remaining checkpointing units, we consider the problem of advancing the adjoint over $n$ steps -- i.e. advancing the adjoint to start of step $n_0$, given that the forward is initially at the start of step $n_0$ and the adjoint is initially at the start of step $n_0 + n$.
+Given $s$ remaining checkpointing units, we consider the problem of advancing the adjoint over $n$ steps -- i.e. advancing the adjoint to the start of step $n_0$, given that the forward is initially at the start of step $n_0$ and the adjoint is initially at the start of step $n_0 + n$.

 A schedule is constructed by considering three cases. \begin{enumerate} \item If $n \le s + 1$ then non-linear dependency data for the first $n - 1$ steps can be stored in checkpoints, and non-linear dependency data for the last step stored in the intermediate storage. $n$ forward steps are required. \item If $s = 1$ and $n > 2$ then a forward restart checkpoint is stored at the start of the first step, and the forward is repeatedly advanced to recompute non-linear dependency data.
-When the adjoint has two steps left to advance over, the restart checkpoint is deleted and replaced with storage of non-linear dependency data for the first step, saving one forward step. $n \left( n + 1 \right) / 2 - 1$ forward steps are required. \item Otherwise data is stored in a checkpoint, and the forward advances, using one of the following approaches. \begin{enumerate} \item Store a forward restart checkpoint associated with the start of the first step and advance $m$ steps, for some $m \in \left\{ 1, \ldots, n - 1 \right\}$.
-There are $s$ checkpointing units to advance the adjoint over the first $m$ steps, and $s - 1$ checkpointing units to advance the adjoint over the remaining $n - m$ steps. \item Advance the forward one step, storing non-linear dependency data associated with the step in a checkpoint.
+When the adjoint has two steps left to advance over, the forward restart checkpoint is deleted and replaced with storage of non-linear dependency data for the first step, saving one forward step. $n \left( n + 1 \right) / 2 - 1$ forward steps are required. \item Otherwise data is stored in a checkpointing unit, and the forward advances, using one of the following approaches. \begin{enumerate} \item Store a forward restart checkpoint associated with the start of the first step and advance $m$ steps, for some $m \in \left\{ 1, \ldots, n - 1 \right\}$.
+There are $s$ checkpointing units to advance the adjoint over the first $m$ steps, and $s - 1$ checkpointing units to advance the adjoint over the final $n - m$ steps. \item Advance the forward one step, storing non-linear dependency data associated with the step in a checkpoint.
 There are $s - 1$ checkpointing units to advance the adjoint over the remaining $n - 1$ steps. \end{enumerate} \end{enumerate} Note that it is assumed that a forward restart checkpoint is not initially stored at the start of the first step.
+Checkpoints can be deleted when no longer needed, making checkpointing units available for other parts of the complete schedule.
+The different cases are illustrated in Figures~\ref{fig:dynamic_programming_1_2}, \ref{fig:dynamic_programming_3a}, and \ref{fig:dynamic_programming_3b}.

 The minimal number of forward steps taken is defined by the dynamic programming problem\footnote{This notation differs from \citet{griewank2000} -- here the \emph{total} number of forward steps is considered.} (defined for positive integer $n$ and integer $s \ge \min \left( 1, n - 1 \right)$)